 If you started the Chapter 13 bankruptcy as a single person and then got married while the case was active, there are several possible outcomes.

-Your household income increases because you now have a second worker to share expenses, or else your household income decreases because the new spouse has little or no income.
+Your household income increases because you now have a second worker to share expenses, or your household income decreases because the new spouse has little or no income.

 These situations can cause your payment to move in either direction.
 You should talk with an experienced Minnesota bankruptcy attorney if you are thinking of changing your marital status while in a Chapter 13.